Maria-siopi33/sudoku-game/README.md

 <p align="center">
   <img src="https://img.shields.io/badge/language-C++-brightgreen" />
 </p>

-# Sudoku Game 🧩
+# 🧩 Sudoku Game
 ## What is Sudoku?

 Sudoku is a logic-based number puzzle.
 The player's goal is to fill a 9x9 grid with numbers from 1 to 9 so that:
-- each row,
+- Each row
-- each column,
+- Each column
-- and each of the nine 3x3 subgrids
+- And each of the nine 3x3 subgrids

 contain all the numbers from 1 to 9 without any repetition.

 ---

+## 🧩 Console Sudoku Game (C++)

+This is a **console-based Sudoku game implemented in C++**.
+It offers a user-friendly experience with difficulty levels, a scoring system, and limited hint/auto-fill options to make the game more strategic and engaging.

+---

-## Features Included ✨
+## ✨ Features Included

-The Sudoku application we developed includes the following features:
+The Sudoku application includes the following features:

-- **Difficulty level selection** (Easy, Medium, Hard), which affects the number of pre-filled cells.
+### 🧠 Three Difficulty Levels
+Choose between **Easy, Medium**, and **Hard**, with 10, 20, and 30 pre-filled numbers respectively.

+### ⭐ Points System
+- Earn **+2 points** for every correct number you place.
+- Lose **-2 points** for each mistake.

+### 💡 Hint System
+- You can request **only one hint** per game.
+- A hint reveals a correct number and its position.

+### ⚙️ Auto-Fill Option
+- You can use **only one auto-fill** per game.
+- It automatically fills in one correct number.

+### ♻️ Retry Mechanism
+- If you make **3 mistakes**, you have the option to buy **3 more chances** by spending **5 points**.

+### 🧩 Random Puzzle Generator
-- **Dynamic generation of a valid Sudoku puzzle** along with simultaneous storage of its solution.
+- The game generates a complete and valid Sudoku solution.
-- **Interactive user input** allowing placement of numbers in empty cells.
-- **Move correctness checking** with corresponding score updates:
-  - Each correct answer adds **2 points** ✅
-  - Each incorrect answer subtracts **2 points** and increases the error count ❌
+- Then it removes numbers based on the selected difficulty level.

+### 🎮 Interactive Console Gameplay
+Play directly from the console by typing your inputs:

-- Ability to "**purchase**" hints to fill in a cell using points 💡
+- Enter: `row column number` to fill a cell (e.g., `3 4 5`)
-- Ability to "**purchase**" additional attempts if the user exhausts the initial 3 attempts 🔄
-- Display of the **time taken to solve** the puzzle at the end of the game ⏱️
-- Display of the **final solution**, regardless of the game's outcome 🔍
+- Type `'h'` to request a hint.
+- Type `'a'` to use the auto-fill option.
+- Type `'0 0 0'` to exit the game.

+---

-These features combine the logical aspect of the game with a strategic point and attempt management element, making it more engaging and challenging for the player.
+These features combine the logical essence of Sudoku with strategic elements like point management and limited help options — making the game more engaging and challenging for the player.

 ---